|By the time we were checking out University cafeteria in Laramie, Wyoming...|

 |Stop at Crystal Lake on the way back to the university.|

 |Fall colors at Lake Owen.|

 After Lisa's departure, Sid and I were left alone.
 After almost nineteen years we found ourselves in our home without a single child!
 Thanks to practical non-existence of full-time summer-camps here, and since our grand-parents have not been available, we could never send the kids off, not even for a weekend.
 A few times we left our children at home with granny (when she still could travel and visit) and went off on our own, but a home without children was a new thing for us.
-Well, we must get used to it — within a year, most likely Lisa as well would move to a school, and we will remain alone...
+Well, we must get used to it — within a year, most likely Lisa as well would move to a college, and we will remain alone...

-This year's fall, possibly thanks to La Niña, turned out quite well — beautiful warm days without sleet meant colorful foliage, and so we ventured to various outings — when Tom was home for the weekend, we drove up to somewhere near Vedauvoo with him, from whence he could head more west to his college, and we went back home, eastward.
-While returning from one such trip, we spotted a huge black moose near the road, and we stopped and took pictures — in bad dusky light pictured did not turn out so great, but we it was an encounter for us.
+This year's fall, possibly thanks to La Niña, turned out quite well — beautiful warm days without sleet meant colorful foliage, and so we ventured to various outings — when Tom was home for the weekend, we drove up to somewhere near Vedauwoo with him, from whence he could head more west to his college, and we went back home, eastward.
+While returning from one such trip, we spotted a huge black moose near the road, and we stopped and took pictures — in bad dusky light pictured did not turn out so great, but it was an encounter for us.

 |Start of my hike through my ski area looked easy.|

 |Running into a moose in their heat season was not very pleasant.|